Evidential Calibration of Confidence Intervals: Support intervals under normality

 \section{Support intervals under normality}

 Denote by $\that$ an asymptotically normal estimator of an unknown univariate parameter $\theta$, possibly the maximum likelihood estimator (MLE).
 Suppose its squared standard error $\sigma^2$ is an estimate of the asymptotic variance of $\that$, so that an approximate normal likelihood $\that \given \theta \sim \Nor(\theta, \sigma^{2})$ is justifiable.
-Typically, the standard error is of the form $\sigma = \lambda /\sqrt{n}$, where $n$ is the effective sample size and $\lambda^2$ a variance corresponding to one effective unit.
+For example, $\that$ could be an estimated regression coefficient from a generalized linear model and $\sigma$ its standard error.
+In many simple settings, the standard error is of the form $\sigma = \lambda/\surd{n}$, where $\lambda^2$ is the variance corresponding to one effective unit and $n$ is the effective sample size, for example, the number of measurements or the number of events \citep[Section 2.4]{Spiegelhalter2004}, see also \citet{Berger2013} for a generalization of effective sample size to more complex settings with dependent data.
 An approximate $(1 - \alpha)100\%$~confidence interval for $\theta$ is given by

 with $\Phi^{-1}(\cdot)$ the quantile function of the standard normal distribution.
 The confidence level $(1 - \alpha)100\%$ represents the long run frequency with which the true parameter is included in the confidence interval (assuming that the sampling model is correct).
 Note that the interval~\eqref{eq:ci} also corresponds to the $(1 -\alpha)100\%$ posterior credible interval based on an (improper) uniform prior for $\theta$, corresponding to Jeffreys's transformation invariant prior \citep{Jeffreys1961, Ly2017} and thus also representing the default interval estimate for $\theta$ from a Bayesian estimation perspective.
 We will now contrast the confidence interval~\eqref{eq:ci} to several types of support intervals.